Recon-Fuzz/erc7540-reusable-properties/README.md

 # ERC7540 Reusable Properties

-A collection of reusable properties or [ERC-7540](https://eips.ethereum.org/EIPS/eip-7540) Vaults
+A collection of reusable properties for [ERC-7540](https://eips.ethereum.org/EIPS/eip-7540) Vaults

 Written in collaboration with [Centrifuge](https://centrifuge.io/)